 The following table contains details on the shipping A/B configuration versus the internally-tested non-A/B configuration:

 |Pixel partition sizes||A/B||Non-A/B|

-This roughly balanced out the cost of the B partitions for the bootloader, the boot partition, and the radio partition.
-The vendor partition doubled in size.
-(This was the vast majority of the size increase.)
+A/B updates require an increase of only 320 MiB in flash, with a savings of 32MiB from removing the recovery partition and another 100MiB preserved by removing the cache partition.
+This balances the cost of the B partitions for the bootloader, the boot partition, and the radio partition.
+The vendor partition doubled in size (the vast majority of the size increase).
 Pixel's A/B system image is half the size of the original non-A/B system image.

 Why didn't you use SquashFS?